 In a 2013 survey conducted by the Associated Press, they found that 80% of America’s adults struggle with joblessness, poverty, near-poverty or reliance on welfare for at least parts of their lives.
 While you may see yourself as good parents, stats don’t lie.
 80% of kids grow up to struggle financially as adults.
 What are parents doing wrong?
 And what can parents do to set their kids up for success?

 I spent five years studying the habits, thinking and behaviors that 177 self-made millionaires and 233 poor individuals learned from their parents.
-I discovered many things that separate the rich from the poor.
-Below are ten key areas I identified where parents are failing their children:
+I share all of those habits in my bestselling, award-winning book, Rich Kids.
+Below is a sampling from my book of ten major areas where parents are failing their children:

 Fail #1 – Toxic Friends